How to watch the Winter Olympics Closing Ceremony

 When is the Olympic Closing Ceremony?

-The Beijing Olympics Closing Ceremony will take place on Sunday, Feb.
-20. It will begin at 8 p.m. local time in China, which is 7 a.m.
-ET/4 a.m.
-PT.
+The Winter Olympics Closing Ceremony will take place on Sunday, Feb.
+20. It will begin at 8 p.m. local time in China, which is 4 a.m.
+PST.

 Where to watch the Olympic Closing Ceremony?

-Peacock, NBCOlympics.com, and the NBC Sports app will offer a live stream of the Closing Ceremony on Sunday at 7 a.m.
-ET/4 a.m.
-PT.
+Peacock, NBCOlympics.com, and the NBC Sports app will offer a live stream of the Closing Ceremony on Sunday at 4 a.m.
+PST.

 When is the Closing Ceremony on TV?